 The following cases are excluded from our returns policy:

 - Voluntary withdrawal/return.
-That is, when the product received corresponds to the one advertised but you do not want to keep it.
+That is, when the product received corresponds to the detailed information in the ad (considering title, description, pictures and what was agreed between seller and buyer) but you do not want to keep it.

 - Products not allowed on Wallapop (click on the link to know all the products not allowed).